Princess Principal: Anime

 The anime series is animated by Studio 3Hz and Actas.
 The series is directed by Masaki Tachibana, with scripts written by Ichirō Ōkouchi and character designs by Kouhaku Kuroboshi and Yukie Akiya.
 The series aired from July 9 to September 24, 2017.
-The opening theme song is "The Other Side of the Wall" performed by Void_Chords and MARU, and the ending theme is "A Page of My Story" performed by Ayaka Imamura, Akira Sekine, Yō Taichi, Akari Kageyama, and Nozomi Furuki.
-Sentai Filmworks has licensed the anime and streamed it on Amazon Prime Video in the U.S. and other streaming sites elsewhere.
-MVM Films has licensed the series in the UK.
+The opening theme song is "The Other Side of the Wall" performed by Void_Chords featuring MARU, and the ending theme is "A Page of My Story" performed by Ange (Ayaka Imamura), Princess Charlotte (Akira Sekine), Dorothy (Yō Taichi), Beatrice (Akari Kageyama), and Chise Tōdō (Nozomi Furuki).

+The series was released on home video in Japan on September 27, 2017 in both DVD and Blu-ray formats.

+English release and international distribution

+Sentai Filmworks has licensed the anime and streamed on its Hidive service in North America, UK and Australia along with Amazon Prime Video in the U.S., Crunchyroll in selected regions and other streaming sites elsewhere.
+Princess Principal received an English dub, directed by Kyle C. Jones, debuted on Hidive on September 21, 2018 and was released on Blu-ray by Section23 Films in North America on September 25, 2018.
+MVM Films has licensed the series in the UK and was released on home video on November 13, 2018.
+In Australia, the series is also distributed by Crunchyroll's Australian subsidiary (formerly Madman Anime, as part of Madman Entertainment) and was released on DVD/Blu-ray on December 5, 2018.

 Medialink licensed the series in South Asia and Southeast Asia and is streaming it on Ani-One Asia YouTube channel.

 Episode list

 The series aired in an anachronical order, represented by each episode's "case" number.

 Notes: A = episode number, C = chronological order.